 Establish your relationship with your boss.
-Take him or her to lunch and preplan two to three topics for discussion.
-If lunch is out of your comfort zone, try meeting for coffee break, an early breakfast, or afternoon walk.
-Discuss common interests or current events
+Invite your manager to lunch and preplan two to three topics for discussion.
+If lunch is out of your comfort zone, try meeting for a coffee break, an early breakfast, or an afternoon walk.
+Discuss common interests or current events.

 Give your support

 Change Tip: Select one of the above ideas and actively test for thirty days.
 Measure the results.
 Then next month, add another tip.
 Repeat.
 Evaluate your working relationship, and adjust where needed.
-Drop what isn’t’ working, and focus on the activities that are.
+Drop what isn’t working, and focus on the activities that are successful.

-Positive, civil working relationships with your boss and peers can’t hurt and developing those strategies will serve you well during this job and the next.
+Positive, civil working relationships with your boss and peers can’t hurt and develop those strategies that will serve you well during this job and the next.